Constaline/snapdrop-desktop/README.md

 # snapdrop-desktop
-Just the original [Snapdrop](https://github.com/RobinLinus/Snapdrop), with complete Node.js server.
+Just the original [Snapdrop](https://github.com/RobinLinus/Snapdrop), with complete Electron App.

 Modified from [DrBassman/node-snapdrop](https://github.com/DrBassman/node-snapdrop) so that when server & clients are on the same LAN, clients discover each other.